Frequently Asked Questions

 9. What should I know before hiring an insulation contractor?

 Consider focusing your search on insulation contractors who are members of the Insulation Contractors Association of America (ICAA), the nonprofit trade association of insulation contractors and suppliers.
-You can find ICAA members in your area.
+You can find contractors in your area by calling ICAA at 703-739-0356.
 ICAA members must subscribe to the ICAA Members Code of Ethics.
 Get a written estimate before agreeing to any work.

 Before you hire a professional insulation contractor, take a look at Title 16, Section 460 of the Federal Trade Commission's Code of Federal Regulations.
 The purpose of this regulation is to ensure that consumers are provided essential pre-purchase information about R-values.
 Find out what insulation contractors must tell their customers.
 Local or state governments may have additional rules and regulations regarding consumer contracts.